Meet Sarah

 Let's consolidate what we've seen:

-- Surface hidden benefits of future state (B)
+- Step 3.
+Surface hidden benefits of future state (B)

-- Surface hidden benefits of current state (C)
+- Step 4.
+Surface hidden benefits of current state (C)

-- Identify the Undesirable Effects (UDEs) caused by the conflict
+- Step 7.
+Identify the Undesirable Effects (UDEs) — the cost of the conflict that makes it worth solving.

-- Challenge the C-D' assumption (technical): What options exist to maintain C while replacing D'?
+- Step 8.
+Challenge the C-D' assumption (technical): What options exist to maintain C while replacing D'?

-- Combine the new adaptive belief with the relevant technical options to form a coherent way forward.
+- Step 10.
+Create the solution — combine the new adaptive belief with the relevant technical options — ordered by prerequisite for fastest implementation — to form a coherent way forward.

 The magic isn't in any single step.
 It's in the integration—technical solutions supported by adaptive belief change.
 Neither alone is sufficient.
 Together, they create lasting transformation.